 - the risks and benefits of NOT undergoing the treatment or procedure

-During the discussion, you will have a chance to ask questions.
-Asking questions is your right and responsibility — remember, there's no such thing as a silly question.
-You'll be asked to sign a written consent form before the surgery is performed.
+It is the doctor's responsibility to make sure you understand the medical problem and treatment.
+During the discussion, you can ask questions.
+This is your right and responsibility — and there's no such thing as a silly question.
+You'll be asked to sign a written consent form before the surgery, procedure, or treatment.
 If you can't be there to sign the form, you'll be contacted by phone to give your consent.

-In rare emergencies, a parent may not be available to give consent for a treatment or procedure for a young child — for example, in the case of an unconscious patient who comes into the emergency room.
-In these cases, doctors will operate using the principle of "presumed"or "implied"consent, using their professional judgment to do what is best for the child.
+In rare emergencies, a parent might not be available to give consent for a treatment for a young child — for example, if an unconscious patient comes into the ER.
+Then, doctors apply the principle of "presumed"or "implied" consent, using their professional judgment to do what is best for the child.